LeetLLM

 Strategy

-There are two common accumulation strategies, each with a different latency-throughput trade-off:
+Two common accumulation strategies exist, each with a different latency-throughput trade-off:

-Production systems typically use a hybrid: start a timer when the first request arrives, and fire the batch when either the timer expires or the batch fills, whichever comes first.
-This keeps p99 latency predictable while still achieving high GPU utilization during traffic spikes.
+Production systems commonly use a hybrid: start a timer when the first request arrives, and fire the batch when either the timer expires or the batch fills, whichever comes first.
+This bounds the scheduler's added wait time; end-to-end p95 or p99 still depends on queues, inference time, downstream review, and overload behavior.

 Geographic distribution and regional policies